Heterodox Technology

 Julius Kambarage Nyerere

-Tanzanian anti-colonial activist, politician, and political theorist who served as the first President of Tanzania.
-Known as 'Mwalimu' (teacher), he developed African socialism philosophy and the concept of Ujamaa.
+Tanzanian anti-colonial activist and political theorist who served as the first President of Tanzania (1964–1985).
+Known as 'Mwalimu' (Teacher), he developed the philosophy of Ujamaa (African socialism) and authored influential works on education and post-colonial development.

 Kaname Akamatsu